Meeting Attendance Grants

 Meeting Attendance Grants enable early career researchers to attend microbiology meetings worldwide to network, collaborate and keep abreast of new developments in their field.
 Support is limited to a maximum of € 600.

 Applicants should be active microbiologists, having obtained their highest degree less than five years prior to the application deadline date or be a PhD student.
 They should be a member of a FEMS Member Society and a presenting author (oral or poster) at the meeting.
+Applications to attend FEMS-sponsored meetings will not be considered as applications for support to attend these meetings should be made directly to the meeting organizer.

 Complete applications should be submitted on or before the deadlines